hamburger

 • The Directive Principles were not subject to compulsory enforcement but rather a guide for the central and state governments to improve people and provide all the necessary facilities and basic needs.

 There are a total of 17 articles in the Indian Constitution that are based on the DPSP.
 These Articles (36 to 51) are classified based on their ideological roots and the objectives they chase.
-The three major classifications of these articles can be done as shown below:
+The three major classifications of these articles are as follows:

 Socialist Principles